-GAGE is operated by UNAVCO Inc. in support of the UNAVCO and broader geophysics community.
-The complementary NSF Seismological Facility for the Advancement of Geoscience (SAGE) is operated by our partners at the Incorporated Research Institutions for Seismology (IRIS).
+GAGE is operated by EarthScope Consortium in support of the geophysics community.
+Following the merger of UNAVCO and IRIS, the complementary NSF Seismological Facility for the Advancement of Geoscience (SAGE) is also operated by EarthScope.

 NSF’s Earth Sciences Division (EAR) and Office of Polar Programs (OPP) fund facility support for PI geodesy research and GPS/GNSS networks around the world, including Greenland and Antarctica, while NASA funds support for operations of the GGN and the activities of the IGS Central Bureau that make millimeter-level global geodesy possible.
 The USGS provides funding for maintenance of Volcano Hazards Program stations and for support of the ShakeAlert Earthquake Early Warning System.